 There are two Early Head Start program models:

-Center-Based: The Clinton County Community Center in Lock Haven has two center-based classes of eight children each.
+Center-Based: There are two center-based classes of eight children each in Lycoming County.
+The Clinton County Community Center in Lock Haven has two center-based classes of eight children each.
 Each class of eight infants and toddlers is supervised by two (2) teachers, assuring individualized care and comprehensive early learning experiences.
 Classes meet year-round.

 Home-Based: Early Head Start home visitors make weekly 90 minute visits to the homes of 10 – 12 infants, toddlers and their families supporting early learning and the parents’ role as the child’s first teacher.
 Children and families living in the Williamsport or Lock Haven area are enrolled in the Home-Based program model.
 Monthly playgroups are special opportunities for home-based children and families to socialize and learn together.
 Visits and playgroups are year-round.